A LOW-TECH 3-DAY EXPERIENCE

 PRACTICE 2: BREAKFAST PARTY

-Download the print and iPad friendly version of the Day 3 journey guide below or come back soon for the mobile friendly version.
+Download the print (and tablet) friendly version or the mobile phone version of the Day 3 journey guide here:

-A virtual-to-actual-to-virtual project, Graves to Gardens is designed to be experienced in real life (actual space) and shared through social media (virtual space).
-Each household/cluster can share images and stories from their experiences using #gravestogardens on Instagram and on the Graves To Gardens Facebook page.
+Graves to Gardens is a virtual-to-actual project designed to be experienced in real life (actual space) and shared through social media (virtual space).
+You are invited to share your journey using #gravestogardens on Instagram or by posting on the Graves To Gardens Facebook page.